• Sites

 queue

 Another odd side-project.
-It’s essentially a tool for multithreading in R using callr and R6, and I quite enjoyed writing it, but if you are seriously in need of this functionality there are much better tools for this and you shouldn’t rely on my toy project.
+It’s essentially a tool for multithreading in R using callr and R6.
+I quite enjoyed writing it, but if you are seriously in need of this functionality there are much better tools for this.
+You shouldn’t rely on my toy project.

 docs repo